 Move child field up one level to control the level of nestedness for a specific field.
 You can also drag and drop fields up and down.

-at this time, the mapping editor supports nested data objects only for the source.
-Integrator itself includes multiple techniques for creating nested destination objects.
+At this time, the mapping editor supports nested data objects only for the source.
+The Etlworks Integrator itself includes multiple techniques for creating nested destination objects.